irene-martin-rod/OsteoAI/README.md

 No single network had really good results (see `2-CNN_proofs.ipynb` in the `Notebooks`folder).
 The hybrid models had a better performance (see `2-CNN_proofs.ipynb` in the `Notebooks`folder).
 The best model was the combination of the VGG16 (Fig. 1) used to extract image features and the Light Gradient-Boosting Model for classification (see `lgbm_proofs.ipybn` in the `Notebooks` folder).

 <div align="center">![alt text](Plots/VGG16.png)</div>
-**Figure 1**.
-VGG16 structure
+<div align="center">**Figure 1.** VGG16 structure.</div>

 The final evaluation of the model was conducted on the test dataset, yielding an overall accuracy of 79.7% (Table 1).
 As shown in the confusion matrix (Fig. 2), the model correctly classified 313 fracture cases and 298 non-fracture cases, while misclassifying 74 and 82 instances, respectively.
 The classification report indicated balanced performance across both classes (Table 1).
 For the non-fracture class (label 1), the model achieved a precision of 0.79, recall of 0.81, and F1-score of 0.80.
 For the fracture class (label 0), the values were 0.80, 0.78, and 0.79, respectively.
 The macro and weighted averages for precision, recall, and F1-score were all 0.80, demonstrating consistent predictive capability across classes.
-These results suggest that the model is effective at distinguishing between fracture and non-fracture cases, with a slight tendency to misclassify non-fracture cases as fractures.
+Additionally, the model achieved an area under the ROC curve (AUC) of 0.8737 (Fig. 3).

 **Table 1**.
-Classification report obatined wuth te predictions of test dataset using the model VGG16 + LightGBM **Accuracy on test set:** 0.7966
+Classification report obatined wuth te predictions of test dataset using the model VGG16 + LightGBM.
+**Accuracy on test set:** 0.7966
 | **Class**              | **Precision** | **Recall** | **F1-Score** | **Support** |
 |------------------------|---------------|------------|--------------|-------------|